csdojo-defaang/defaang/README.md

 # Tech stack
 Currently planning to use:
 - frontend: Next.js / React
-- CSS framework: Tailwind - probably?
+- CSS framework: Tailwind
-- backend: most likely Supabase
+- backend: Supabase
 - hosting: Vercel

-However, this is by no means set in stone!

 # How to contribute